Check Your Lua

 Core Language Mechanics

 Demystify Lua’s distinct features: tables, metatables, closures, lexical scoping, and coroutines.
-Done entirely through functional test suites.

 Traditional learning resources usually fail software teams in one of two ways: